Darinochka/Darinochka/README.md

 🚀 I’m a Master’s student at **AI Talent Hub (ITMO)** and an alumna of **HSE University**.

-Currently, I’m working as a **Research Developer at MTS AI**, where I’m building [Cotype](https://mts.ai/ru/product/generative-ai-solutions/) — a cutting-edge generative AI solution for businesses.
+Currently, I am working as a **Machine Learning Engineer at T-Bank**, where I build AI copilots for first-line support operators.
+Previously, I worked at MTS AI as a Researcher on Cotype — a cutting-edge generative AI solution for businesses.

-👯 Open to collaborations!
-I'm actively developing [AutoIntent](https://github.com/deeppavlov/AutoIntent), an open-source framework for automatic configuration of text classification pipelines for intent prediction.
-Would love to connect if you’re into open-source too!

 💬 Feel free to ask me about **LLMs**, **NLP**, or **ML pipelines** — always happy to chat about models, tools, and best practices.
 Let’s connect! [@jndooe](https://t.me/jndooe)

 📄 Curious about my experience?
-Here’s my [CV](https://drive.google.com/file/d/1r3N6adZ5GHlmK21Cr2RINpuiDi0znrfZ/view?usp=sharing).
+Here’s my [CV](https://drive.google.com/file/d/1rUh1PalpbxLP144QJrDexs1t-cmAOnQe/view?usp=sharing).

 👾 Outside of work, I’m into swimming, hitting the gym, and geeking out on movies and sci-fi worlds.